kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

   2. For pods:

-       Dualstack components are not in path of pod creation.
+       Dual-stack components are not in path of pod creation.
 It is in the path of reporting pod ips.
 So pod creation will not be affected; if it is affected, then it is a CNI issue.

-       Dualstack components are in the path of PodIPs reporting which affects kubelet.
+       Dual-stack components are in the path of PodIPs reporting which affects kubelet.
 If there is a problem (or if there are persistent problems) then disabling the featuregate on api-server will mitigate.